 - Report email spam to your ISP such as Comcast, Google Fiber, etc.

-If you are one of the many folks currently dealing with this spam issue, we hope this information on where and how to report the spam helps stop the influx.
+If you are one of the many folks currently dealing with this spam issue, we hope this information on where and how to report the spam helps stop the flood of emails.
 We’ll continue to update this post with any other information we uncover.

 - Posted In: